 Peer to Peer lenders are making use of technology to allow the general public to lend their money to businesses here and around the world.

-n some circumstances I can see the benefit though for the likes of development finance I think we are a long way off being able to rely on computers saying yes or no.
+n some circumstances, such as a mortgage or bridging loan, I can see the benefit though for the likes of development finance I think we are a long way off being able to rely on computers saying yes or no.

 Most mortgages, when it comes down to it, are fairly simple.
 There are loan to values on the property being purchase, or remortgaged to give an idea of the maximum loan available.
 Then the income and expenditure of the applicant is taken into account to figure out what they can actually afford.

 Assuming the parameters work for the applicant the application can get going.
 And, as long as